psychemedia/storytelling-notes/unforeseen-nonsense.md

 He thought and thought and at length he said, " It is right that he should take her who carried her such a way."

 At hearing this again the Princess took fire and was in a burning rage.
 Then she said, " Now that is too bad !
-1 am doomed to lose my life for this brat of a foreign woman !
-Good sir, didn't I tell you not to presume to show your face again in my „ presence to set my. heart aflame ij Why do you come and drivel away in here, and spoil other, people's humour, for I'm blessed if you know a hen's tail from its beak ! "
+I am doomed to lose my life for this brat of a foreign woman !
+Good sir, didn't I tell you not to presume to show your face again in my presence to set my heart aflame ?
+Why do you come and drivel away in here, and spoil other people's humour, for I'm blessed if you know a hen's tail from its beak ! "

 " All right, my lady, now the whole thing is over."